kmbrlygl/design-portfolio/readme.md

 # Hi there!
-Welcome to my 2019 portfolio.
-It's under construction (like always).
-Stay tuned!
+Welcome to my under-perpetual-construction Design portfolio.
+Thanks for taking a peek, feel free to say hello.

-- Kimberly Gail R. Loseñara
+Kimberly Gail